Arunabhagit/Analyse-Growth-and-Insights-of-Telangana-Tourism/README.md

 The table reflects the projected future revenue for Telangana’s tourism sector, showing a consistent yearly increase.
 Starting from 2025, Telangana Tourism is expected to implement reasonable pricing for domestic visitors, which is likely to boost domestic tourism further.
 Additionally, with a steady rise in international tourists— the dip observed between 2016 and 2019—there is potential to revise and increase pricing for foreign visitors, contributing to greater overall revenue.

+# Decisions and some Recomendations to the Telangana Goverment

+**February** and **June** are peak months for tourism, averaging 170.4K visitors.
+However, **December** sees lower footfall, despite being a prime tourist season in other states.
+To boost December tourism, the government should launch strategic initiatives, events, and promotions, investing in attractions that draw visitors

+**Hyderabad** ranks as the top district for tourism, drawing 85 million visitors.
+Notably, foreign tourist numbers are rising annually by 1.43%.
+To capitalize on this growth, the government should invest in high-quality hotels and restaurants to enhance the visitor experience and attract even more international travelers.